Ohio Oil & Gas Lawyer

 Should You Ratify Your Existing Lease?

-You are a landowner with a current oil & gas lease for your property.
-The current lessee sends a land man asking you to “ratify” your existing lease.
+You are a landowner with a current oil & gas lease for your property, and the current lessee sends a land man asking you to “ratify” your existing lease.
 Should you do it?

-Probably not.
+The answer is probably not.
 Do you know what it means to “ratify” the lease?
-Do you know why your current lessee wants you to sign a “ratification”?
+Do you know why the current lessee wants you to sign a “ratification”?
 Do you know what the market would pay in bonus and royalties for your land if you did not already have a lease?
 Do you know what other landowner protections are being written into new leases?
 Until you know the answers to these questions, you should not sign anything.

 The real question is why?
 Why is the land man coming to you now?
-If you already have an existing lease, why would the lessee want you to sign something?
+If you already have an existing lease, why would the lessee want you to sign something new?

 In all likelihood, the lessee (usually the current producer) believes that you have legitimate grounds to break the existing lease.
 A common reason is that there has been little or no production from your property.
 Your existing lease may not have unitization or pooling language in it, and the lessee now wants to add this as part of the “ratification.”
 (This is not grounds to void the lease, however).
 The current lease may contain terms regarding shallow and deep rights that make the property unmarketable to the “deep” producers.